 Stress disrupts cognitive functions essential for processing information.
 When stressed, the brain’s prefrontal cortex activity decreases, making it hard to focus.
 Consequently, comprehension suffers, and key details get missed.
 For instance, during a high-stress meeting, I might find it difficult to follow complex discussions, leading to misunderstandings.

-Managing listening anxiety involves effective techniques.
-Deep breathing exercises relax the mind, enhancing focus.
+Effective techniques for managing listening anxiety include deep breathing exercises, which relax the mind and enhance focus.
 Taking short breaks during intense conversations helps reset mental clarity.
-Also, practicing mindfulness stabilizes emotions, reducing anxiety levels.
+Mindfulness practices stabilize emotions and reduce anxiety levels.
 For example, I find that pausing for a brief meditation before important conversations helps me stay calm and attentive.

 Past experiences significantly shape how we listen.
 They affect our ability to engage fully in conversations.